 Elbesee high-quality hoops on Etsy (multiple sizes, shipped from the UK)

-3inch Wooden embroidery hoops on Etsy (more sizes available, shipped from the UK)
+4-11inch Wooden embroidery hoops on Etsy (shipped from Canada)

 Spring hoops are often used for machine embroidery as they are very flat and quickly set up.
 The outer ring is made of a plastic tube.
 The inner ring is made from metal with two handles.
 The inner ring pushes the fabric into the outer ring to hold it tight.
 This creates a drum tight tension to your fabric if done right.